KausikN/GigaCode/README.md

 # GigaCode
- GigaCode is Massive Multi-Domain Multi-Language Library of various functions and codes
+ GigaCode is a code and functions database access tool GigaCode also contains Massive Multi-Domain Multi-Language Library of various functions and codes